 In 2011, we added charge algorithms for various lithium battery chemistries and integrated our proprietary BMS with our Supra ControllerTM software.
-In 2013, we further expanded the integration of storage and renewable energy such as solar and wind into our Supra ControllerTM software resulting in the shipment of twenty off-grid telecom tower power systems to Australia.
+In 2013, we further expanded the integration of storage and renewable energy such as solar and wind into our Supra ControllerTM software resulting in the shipment of twenty off-grid telecommunications tower power systems to Australia.

-In 2017, we demonstrated our DC hybrid power systems to telecommunications providers in Southeast Asia and Africa.
+In 2017 and 2018, we demonstrated our DC hybrid power systems to telecommunications providers in South East Asia and Africa.
 We believe that the integration of renewable energy and storage batteries are ideal for off-grid remote locations in rural areas worldwide.
-During 2018, we plan to continue our research and development efforts to further enhance these integrations for remote telecom towers in Southeast Asia and Africa.
+During 2019, we plan to continue our research and development efforts to further enhance these integrations for remote telecommunications towers in South East Asia and Africa.